Sukumar Ray: Contribution in literature

 it became hansjaru, how that happened, I do not know.

-In accordance with this strange evening’s rules, Bakchhop, Morgoru, Girgitiya, Singhorin, Hatimi were created."
+In accordance with this strange evening's rules, Bakchhop, Morgoru, Girgitiya, Singhorin, Hatimi were created."

-After his father's death in 1915, Sukumar had to take over responsibility of publication of "Sandesh", and his creativity reached its pinnacle.
+After his father's death in 1915, Sukumar had to take over responsibility for the publication of "Sandesh", and his creativity reached its pinnacle.
 The 45 limericks in Abol Tabol and many other creations published in Sandesh still amuse the readers of all ages.
 He created many characters in his prose and poems.
-Kaath Buro, Tash Goru, Huko Mukho Hangla, Kumro Potash etc. were fictitious characters, though they were very close to our known world.
+Kaath Buro, Tash Goru, Huko Mukho Hangla, Kumro Potash, etc. were fictitious characters, though they were very close to our known world.
 He himself described his works as the product of Kheyal Ros (হঠাৎ ইচ্ছা;ঝোঁক/Wish; Whims; Freak; Fancy).